zms-publishing/ZMS/docs/develop_intro_en.md

 ## Debugging in a ZEO environment
-In an [ZEO environment](https://zope.readthedocs.io/en/latest/zopebook/ZEO.html#what-is-zeo) an you can start a separate Zope instance in parallel to the running ZEO clients.
-The launch script needs an additional argument for a separate HTTP port (e.g. `http_port=8088`) this instance should communicate with.
-VS Code recognized all the ports that are served by ZEO clients and shows it in the remote explorer menu.
+In an [ZEO environment](https://zope.readthedocs.io/en/latest/zopebook/ZEO.html#what-is-zeo) VS Code can launch one more Zope instance in parallel to the running ZEO clients.
+The launch script needs an additional argument for a separate HTTP port (e.g. `http_port=8088`) the launched instance should communicate with.
+VS Code recognizes all the ports that are served by ZEO clients and shows it in the remote explorer menu.
 You can click on the browser button to address this port via port forewarding on localhost for viewing the just started debugging instance:

 ![Debugging in a ZEO environment](images/develop_vscode_remote3.png) *After launching the Zope debugging instance by VS Code the remote explorer menu automatically shows all ports the ZEO environment is communicating with (left side, bottom).
 A click on a browser icon starts a new browser windows requesting that port via VS Code controlled forwording*